Thiruvananthapuram Swarna Jayanti Express

 The 12643 / 44 Swarna Jayanti Superfast Express is an express train belonging to Indian Railways Southern Railway zone that runs between and in India.

 It operates as train number 12643 from to and as train number 12644 in the reverse direction serving the states of Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Uttar Pradesh and Delhi.

 Coaches

-The 12643 / 44 Swarna Jayanti Superfast Express has one AC 2-tier, five AC 3-tier, 11 Sleeper Class, two general unreserved and two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
+The 12643 / 44 Swarna Jayanti Superfast Express gets an LHB coaches and it has one AC 2-tier, five AC 3-tier, 11 Sleeper Class, two general unreserved and two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
 It carries a pantry car coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.